kevinjoshi46b/zk-worth/README.md

 1. Clone the repository
 2. Generate Zero Knowledge Proof (zkp) setup files by following the instructions given in the README file present in [zkp folder](zkp/) (OPTIONAL)
-3. Deploy the smart contracts by following the instructions given in the README file present in [hardhat-project folder](hardhat-project/) (OPTIONAL)
+3. Deploy the smart contracts by following the instructions given in the README file present in [hardhat-project folder](hardhat-project/)
 4. Run the webapp by following the instructions given in the README file present in [webapp folder](webapp/)

 ## Images

-### Desktop

 ![Login Page](screenshots/login.png)
 ---